 Piazza Venezia & Altare Della Patria

 Piazza Venezia is one of the busiest squares in Rome, cars everywhere.
-The main attraction here however is Altare Della Patria, a magnificent monument built in honor of Victor Emanuel II, the first king of a unified Italy.
+The main attraction here however is Altare Della Patria, a magnificent monument built in honour of Victor Emanuel II, the first king of a unified Italy.